-He is the author of The Remedy, out in April 2014, and of the 2010 book The Decision Tree, and of The Remedy, forthcoming in fall of 2013.
+He is the author of The Remedy, out in April 2014, and of the 2010 book The Decision Tree, and of The Remedy, forthcoming 2014.
 His TED talk on redesigning health information has been viewed more than 400,000 times.
 His talks are fast-paced, far-reaching, and lively explorations of big ideas that matter.
 “Thomas was extraordinary,” one client reported.
 “My clients and their guests absolutely loved him, and found him informative, amusing, and a great resource.”

 OFFICIAL BIO [PDF]

 How does a scientific discovery become a social revolution?
 Looking at the Internet or genomics, they seem nearly contiguous – new innovations are what change society.
 But in truth, the path between a laboratory insight and cultural impact is long and torturous, as every scientist knows.